SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 ### Enrichments and threat indicators

-You can view the results of enrichments in Cloud SIEM by navigating to the newly-redesigned **Enrichments** tab (which will appear on the Entity, Signal, and Insight details pages if there are any enrichments to display):
+You can view the results of enrichments in Cloud SIEM by navigating to the **Enrichments** tab (which will appear on the Entity, Signal, and Insight details pages if there are any enrichments to display):

 <img src={useBaseUrl('img/cse/enrichments.png')} alt="Enrichments" width="800"/>